bbytes-git/Organisation-Employee-Details/README.md

 Application to hold details of employees that belong to an organisation.

-The organisation has employees who have the following roles: managers, development and sales.
+The organisation has employees who have the following roles: manager, developer and salesperson.

 The Employee class is an abstract class that holds information that is true for the Manager, Sales, and Development classes.